dallas-hall/kode-kloud-engineer/linux-system-administrator/package-management/install-a-package.md

-# Local Yum Repository
+# Install A Package

 ## Task

 > As per new application requirements shared by the Nautilus project development team, serveral new packages need to be installed on all app servers in Stratos Datacenter.
-Most of them are completed except for `wget`.<br><br>Therefore, install the `wget` package on all app-servers.
+Most of them are completed except for `git`.<br><br>Therefore, install the `git` package on all app-servers.

 ## Preliminary Steps